luxfhe/docs/fhenix/docs/devdocs/Fhenix Testnet/Integration.md

       </tr>
       <tr>
          <td>Websocket</td>
-         <td>wss://api.nitrogen.fhenix.zone:8548</td>
+         <td>wss://api.nitrogen.luxfhe.zone:8548</td>
       </tr>
    </tbody>
 </table>

-If you require specialized endpoints, or higher rate limits than the default please reach out to us on [Discord](https://discord.gg/FuVgxrvJMY) or [email](mailto://info@fhenix.io).
+If you require specialized endpoints, or higher rate limits than the default please reach out to us on [Discord](https://discord.gg/FuVgxrvJMY) or [email](mailto://info@luxfhe.io).

 ## Cross Chain Messaging Contracts

-The following contracts are deployed on Ethereum Sepolia and may be used by developers that wish to interact with Fhenix in a similar way to Arbitrum
+The following contracts are deployed on Ethereum Sepolia and may be used by developers that wish to interact with luxfhe in a similar way to Arbitrum

 <table>
     <tr>